teambit/bit/src/scope/README.md

 - `Component` - has the main data about the component, such as, name, scope-name, head-hash and a list of tags:hashes.
 - `Version` - represents a snap. has the source file hashes, dependencies data, build data, etc.
-- `Source` - source-file/dist-file
+- `Source` - source-file/dist-file.
-- `Lane` - component ids and their heads of the lane
+- `Lane` - component ids and their heads of the lane.
+- `LaneHistory` - aggregation of all changes done to a lane.
+- `ExportMetadata` - deprecated since 0.0.928. (see #6758).

 ### Export Process